VCCE/VCC/acia/ReadMe.txt

 5) /t2 connect failure sometimes requires reset to recover

-These notes are based on using /t2 on (Nitr)Os9 and the RS delux RS232 program pak
+These notes are based on using /t2 on (Nitr)Os9 and the RS deluxe RS232 program pack

                 General notes

 The color computer can do bit wise RS232 using the "big banger" port but this is very slow.
-The RS232 program pack was used to overcome this shortcomming.
-The pak contains a SC6551 Asynchronous Communication Adapter (ACIA) which is a specialized UART for dealing with 6500/6800 series CPUs.
-Acia.dll is a Vcc add on that attempts to emulate features of the pak.
+The RS232 program pack was used to overcome this shortcoming.
+The pack contains a SC6551 Asynchronous Communication Adapter (ACIA) which is a specialized UART for dealing with 6500/6800 series CPUs.
+Acia.dll is a Vcc add on that attempts to emulate features of the pack.

 Acia.dll does not deal with many of the details of communicating with RS232 devices.
 Instead it establishes a byte stream connection with a the console, TCP socket, or file and leaves the details of how to communicate to the PC operating system.
-This allows flexiblity but also means it does not behave exactly like a real RS232 interface.
+This allows flexibility but also means it does not behave exactly like a real RS232 interface.

                 Settings